-- It is the responsibility of parents/guardians or other authorised nominees to collect their child promptly at the designated pick-up time or by the closing time of the service.
-It is important to note that the centres close at 6:00pm, so parents/guardians should arrive prior to this e.g. 5:50pm to allow adequate time to collect their child. - If the person collecting the child is going to be late, they must contact the service as soon as they are aware of the delay to give an estimated arrival time. - Where a child is not collected at the end of a session, or by the closing time of the service, Educators must adhere to the following procedure: - two Staff must remain on duty at all times children are being cared for or educated, including after a session, or after the service has closed.
+- It is the responsibility of parents/guardians or other authorised nominees to collect their child promptly at the designated pick up time or by the closing time of the service.
+It is important to note that the centres close at 6:00pm, so parents/guardians should arrive prior to this e.g. 5:50pm to allow adequate time to collect their child .. - If the person collecting the child is going to be late, they must contact the service as soon as they are aware of the delay to give an estimated arrival time. - Where a child is not collected at the end of a session, or by the closing time of the service, Educators must adhere to the following procedure: - two Staff must remain on duty at all times children are being cared for or educated, including after a session, or after the service has closed.
 Relief Staff can be arranged where required. - If the parent/guardian or authorised nominee has not arrived by 6:05pm or five minutes after the end of the session, Educators will: - Phone the child's parent/guardian or person listed to collect to determine their expected arrival time.
-Educators will use all available contact numbers listed (e.g. home, work) in the child's XAP profile. - Document all attempts at contact, including times and the person contacted. - o If the parent/guardian or authorised nominee has not arrived by 6:15pm or 15 minutes after the end of the session (and there has been no contact with the parent/guardian), Educators will phone the child's emergency contacts to request that the child be collected from the service immediately.
-Educators will use all available contact numbers listed (e.g. home, work) in the child's XAP profile. - If the parent/guardian or authorised nominee has not arrived by 6:30pm or 30 minutes after the end of the session, and no contact has been made with either the parent/guardian or emergency contacts, Educators will contact the: - Coordination team and/or the - Team Leader Family and Children's Centre - Educators will attempt to contact the parents/guardians and/or the emergency contacts every 5 minutes for an additional half an hour (until 7.00pm for Education and Care and Kindergarten and one hour after the close of the session for sessional three and four year old kindergarten). - If the parent/guardian or authorised nominee has not arrived by 7:00pm or 60 minutes after the end of the session, and no contact has been made with either the parent/guardian or emergency contacts, Educators will contact their local police station or Child Protection surrounding the child's collection, including all attempts at contacting parents/guardians and emergency contacts.
+Educators will use all available contact numbers listed (e.g. home, work) in the child's Early Years Enrolment Form - Document all attempts at contact, including times and the person contacted. - o If the parent/guardian or authorised nominee has not arrived by 6:15pm or 15 minutes after the end of the session (and there has been no contact with the parent/guardian), Educators will phone the child's emergency contacts to request that the child be collected from the service immediately.
+Educators will use all available contact numbers listed (e.g. home, work) in the child's Early Years Enrolment Form - If the parent/guardian or authorised nominee has not arrived by 6:30pm or 30 minutes after the end of the session, and no contact has been made with either the parent/guardian or emergency contacts, Educators will contact the: - Coordination team and/or the - Team Leader Family and Children's Centre - Educators will attempt to contact the parents/guardians and/or the emergency contacts every 5 minutes for an additional half an hour (until 7.00pm for Multi-Age Childcare and Education and Kindergarten and one hour after the close of the session for sessional three and four year old kindergarten).

-- At all times the child's welfare must be the priority.
+- If the parent/guardian or authorised nominee has not arrived by 7:00pm or 60 minutes after the end of the session, and no contact has been made with either the parent/guardian or emergency contacts, Educators will contact Child Protection (DHHS) Southern Region on 1300 655 795.
+Educators will advise Child Protection (DHHS) of the circumstances surrounding the child's collection, including all attempts at contacting parents/guardians and emergency contacts. - At all times the child's welfare must be the priority.
 Educators must ensure the child does not overhear any conversations or experience any anxiety. - Educators must provide: - A meal for the child where required.
-All food provided must be in line with the child's medical and dietary needs. - o Appropriate play experiences for the child. - Comfort and reassurance to the child. - Educators and Staff are not permitted to transport children in their personal vehicles at any time. - The service must provide a written report of the incident to DET within 24 hours. - Parents/guardians will be charged a late fee.
+All food provided must be in line with the child's medical and dietary needs. - Appropriate play experiences for the child. - Comfort and reassurance to the child. - Educators and Staff are not permitted to transport children in their personal vehicles at any time. - The service must provide a written report of the incident to DET within 24 hours. - Parents/guardians will be charged a late fee.